Inclusive Design: fueling the future of design by moving beyond the average user

 Next, we thought about sight.
 In the same way, a visually impaired person can benefit from proximity sensors that generate distinct visual and auditory warnings, nearsighted drivers that forgot their glasses at home or a driver checking GPS directions could also gain from these types of warnings due to their temporary and situational “sight disability.”

-Or some people may have slower resources.
+Or some people may have slower reflexes.
 Activating automatic brakes when the car is within a certain distance from the one in front of it could prevent a collision.
 Most healthy young adults don't need this assistance.
 However, if a person hasn’t slept enough the night before or is perhaps dealing with a crying child, they could benefit from added automatic safety measures that help reduce the impact of distracted driving.

 Looking at limited mobility we can see how an electric parking brake could help somebody who is without an alarm as they’re more user-friendly.
 It similarly assists somebody who may be injured with reduced physical mobility.
 Or maybe the driver is just holding a drink and needs a little assistance.
 Whatever the situation, it's helpful for people.